fredrikdev/NetatmoSIAQM/README.md

         username:yournetatmoaccount@email.com
         password:secretpassword

-4) Paste the string in the params variable below.
+4) Paste the string in the params variable in the script.
 5) On your home screen, add the new Scriptable Widget as a medium sized widget with the script.

 ## Credits